The Subtle Yet Important Difference Between Razor Burns and Bumps, Plus How to Avoid Them

 As far as bumps, Dr. Fenton notes that if you have naturally curly hair, you can develop ingrown hairs or pseudofolliculitis barbae — a condition where the hair grows back into the skin.
 “These can cause numerous red bumps on the skin,” he says.

 Before you even pick up your razor, you want to prep the skin well.
 “Prep the skin by hydrating and softening the hair, and shave in the shower after the skin and hair has had a chance to soften from the warm water and steam,” says Dr. Fenton.
 As for what to shave with?
-Look for a hydrating shave gel or foam like the Kiehl’s Ultimate Brushless Shave Cream or the Delicate Shaving Gel by Skin Regimen.
+Look for a hydrating shave gel or foam like the Kiehl’s Ultimate Brushless Shave Cream, Oui the People Shave Gel to Milk or the Delicate Shaving Gel by Skin Regimen.
 “Using a shave gel or foam is important because it helps the hairs stand up and allow the blade to cut them,” he adds.

 Both Dr. Nazarian and Dr. Fenton agree that when it comes to the number of blades on your razor head, more does not necessarily mean better.
 “Multiple blades can be too harsh on sensitive skin, and two blades are just enough,” Dr. Nazarian notes.
 Additionally, it’s important to shave every other day, instead of every day.
 “Try reducing the number of days you shave per week to give your skin a chance to rest,” says Dr. Fenton.

-If you’re someone who’s prone to bumps, Dr. Fenton suggests exfoliating pre-shave, which will make it easier for the hairs to break through the surface of the skin.
-Try the Fur Silk Scrub or the House 99 Get Groomed Purifying Beard Scrub.
+If you’re prone to bumps, Dr. Fenton suggests exfoliating pre-shave, which will make it easier for the hairs to break through the surface of the skin.
+Try the Fur Silk Scrub.

 Another way to help avoid razor bumps is by using an electric razor because they generally don’t get quite as close to the skin.
 “An overly close shave can cause bumps as well,” says Dr. Fenton.
 The Flawless Nu Razor can help get the job done efficiently and safely.